aws-samples/iceberg-streaming-examples/README.md

 ```
 sudo yum install java-17-amazon-corretto-devel
 ```
 Then, download the jar to the instance and execute the producer.
+With the following command you can start the Protocol Buffers Producer.
 ```
 aws s3 cp s3://s3bucket/jars/streaming-iceberg-ingest-1.0-SNAPSHOT.jar .
 java -cp streaming-iceberg-ingest-1.0-SNAPSHOT.jar com.aws.emr.proto.kafka.producer.ProtoProducer kafkaBoostrapString